Glossary

 4. Verify Your Success

-Testing your system is a part of MTTR, which is why shortening the amount of time your maintenance staff spends on verification counts towards improving your MTTR, too.
-Once again, monitoring systems, sensors, and smart or AI technology are key to speeding up this process and reliably testing whether a problem has been resolved.
+Testing the system is part of MTTR, so trimming the time your staff spends on verification improves the metric as well.
+Here again, monitoring systems, sensors, and smart or AI technology speed things up and confirm reliably whether a problem is truly resolved.

 Conclusion: Improve Your MTTR With ToolSense

-ToolSense is a modern asset and maintenance management solution that offers the required hardware, such as sensors, trackers and GPS modules, as well as easy-to-use software to perfect your daily workflows.
-It allows you to reliably track important metrics, including runtime, downtime, or location.
-You can even keep an eye on work orders, inventory, or preventive maintenance tasks.
-If your systems are small or the use of trackers seems impractical, you can instead opt for ToolSense’s simple QR code solution, where a unique code is attached to your machines.
-Technicians can scan the code with a tablet or mobile phone and log runtimes or repairs easily.
-These are then stored in your asset’s lifecycle folder along with work orders, files, invoices, or even photos and videos, and made available in a user-friendly dashboard.
-All the information your employees need is just a few clicks away – whether they are accessing ToolSense from a desktop computer or mobile phone.
-Tracking MTTR and other critical metrics, and refining the maintenance process, becomes easier than ever for every employee involved.
+ToolSense is a modern asset and maintenance management solution that pairs the hardware you need — sensors, trackers, GPS modules — with easy-to-use software to sharpen your daily workflows.
+You can reliably track the metrics that matter, including runtime, downtime, and location, and keep an eye on work orders, inventory, and preventive maintenance tasks.
+If your systems are small or trackers feel impractical, ToolSense’s simple QR code solution attaches a unique code to each machine instead.
+Technicians scan it with a tablet or phone and log runtimes or repairs in seconds.
+Everything lands in your asset’s lifecycle folder alongside work orders, files, invoices, and even photos and videos, then surfaces in a user-friendly dashboard.
+All the information your employees need sits a few clicks away, on desktop or mobile.
+Tracking MTTR and other critical metrics — and refining the maintenance process around them — becomes easier than ever for everyone involved.

 „We wanted to have a solution that does not only track expensive assets but also cheap ones.
 In Austria, ISS operates over 6,500 cleaning machines alone, without even counting vacuum cleaners and other pieces of equipment.
 With ToolSense we bring them together on a single platform, leveraging data from IoT hardware and improving maintenance and inspection processes.“